 It’s also pretty easy to increase your intake of flax.
 You can add one or two tablespoons into your smoothie or sprinkle it on just about anything (breakfast, salad, nut butters, etc.).
 Not to mention how easy it is to add to your baking. (yippee, see recipe below).

 Tip:Flax seeds should be ground up in order to get most of their benefits because much of the healthy compounds in them are securely stored beneath the hard outer shell.
 Also, because they contain omega-3 fatty acids they are best ground fresh as you use them.
-I also keep mine in the freezer/fridge for added goodness.
+I also keep mine in the freezer/fridge as omega-3’s are a fragile oil that can go rancid quickly.

 Food #2 – Water